randmeister/algon/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/randmeister/algon/release)

 Algorand node stable channel helm chart compatible with testnet and mainnet.
-The motivitation to integrate the Algorand node into the k8s stack is to leverage DevOps tooling such as Grafana and Loki.
+The motivation for this project is to leverage DevOps tooling such as Grafana and Loki for improving Algorand node operation.

 ## Features